aslakknutsen/kkbase/docs/services/watcher/extensions.md

-# Extensions: Gateway API and Istio
+# Extensions: Gateway API, Istio, and Kuadrant

-kkbase extends beyond core Kubernetes resources to support modern ingress and service mesh technologies.
+kkbase extends beyond core Kubernetes resources to support modern ingress, service mesh, and API management technologies.
 Extension handlers automatically activate when their CRDs are detected in your cluster.

 ## Gateway API Support